jamf/ol/api/Resources_for_Jamf_API_developers.md

 **Deployment Theory Terraform Provider for Jamf Pro**

 An increasing number of organizations prefer to implement changes via code or configuration definition files rather than letting a human make changes directly in an application's GUI console.
 In this approach, a desired state is defined, typically in a YAML file or another well-structured format, and the file is comitted to a GIT branch.
 A pull request is submitted to iniitate a review and approval workflow, followed by a sequence of merges to a branch where an automated action implements the change in Jamf Pro via an API.
 These techniques can also be used to move a change through test and user acceptance testing before anything happens in production where it will impact an entire fleet.
-This Terraform Provider project has extensive coverage of the data models exposed by Jamf Pro's APIs.
+This Terraform Provider has extensive coverage of the data models exposed by Jamf Pro's APIs.

 [terraform-provider-jamfpro](https://github.com/deploymenttheory/terraform-provider-jamfpro)